Martin Štěpánek (tennis): Playing career

 At an ITF Futures event in the Czech Republic in 2001, Štěpánek had a win over Tomáš Berdych in what was the future world number four's first appearance on tour.

 In 2003 he won the Mordovia Cup, a tournament on the ATP Challenger circuit.

 He won eight Challenger doubles titles, five of them in 2005, a year he reached a career high 102 in the world.

 Coaching

 A shoulder injury ended his career at the end of the 2005 season and he made the move into coaching.

 Based in Prague, he is best known as the coach of Croatian player Ivan Dodig.
 During their time together, Dodig made it to 29 in the world in singles and 4 in doubles.

 He has also coached Lukáš Dlouhý to two Grand Slam doubles titles and worked with Frederico Gil when he was a coach at the Break Point Academy in Halle, Germany.

 Since 2018 he was the coach of Tomáš Berdych until his retirement in 2019.

 He started coaching Borna Ćorić at the end of 2019 till 2022.

-He is currently coaching Sebastian Korda.
+He is currently coaching Sebastian Korda and Patrik Rikl.